eddiemaximchen/leaflet-application/README.md

 # traveling with leaflet
-cors.html with web_api_coffee.py to avioid CORS;

-use map.py and addCityToState.py to make my own maps. it can take only one jsonfile and html page and you can click on every state and every city without changing pages.
+use map.py and addCityToState.py to make my own maps. usa.html--it can take only one jsonfile and html page and you can click on every state and every city without changing pages. index.html--I found it in the internet and it can calculate the distance and router if you give it start and end point. very cool!!